-Since your device is compatible with clear view cover, you will see the additional always on display settings.
+Since your device is compatible with a clear view cover, you will see the additional always-on display settings.
 As soon as the clear view cover is recognized, you will see an entry by the path Settings -> Advanced features -> Accessories.
-The settings here are not for the AOD screen, but for the lock screen.
+The always on display settings in here are not for the AOD screen but for the display settings page.
 In fact, they are not specific to the case.

-However you are going to face a few limitation while using the cover.
+However, you are going to face a few limitations while using the cover.

-We hope that not a single question of your is left without an answer and wish you good luck!
+We hope that not a single question of yours is left without an answer and wish you good luck!